jg-rp/json-p3/docs/docs/guides/jsonpath-extra.md

 Non-standard features are subject to change if:

 - conflicting syntax is included in a future JSONPath standard or draft standard.
-- an overwhelming consensus amongst the JSONPath community emerges that differs from our choices.
+- an overwhelming consensus from the JSONPath community emerges that differs from our choices.
   :::

 ## Keys selector